We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Overall, the ChargePlay Clutch is a solid device, but it’s not perfect.
 The biggest issue I have is how easy it is to remove the battery pack from the back.
 On a couple of occasions, I had my dogs running around while I was playing and they bumped into it and knocked it off.
 Obviously, this isn’t too much of a problem at home, but if I was out in a crowd or on a train, it could lead to losing to the battery.

 The battery is also a little on the heavy side, which makes it feel a bit unbalanced when you’re playing.
-Because the Switch is such a large device compared to a phone, the weight of the battery was more evenly distributed on that device, but with the phone, all the weight feels like it’s in one spot.
+All the weight feels like it’s in one spot.
 It’s not heavy that’ll be uncomfortable (it’s still way more comfortable than just holding the phone), but it’s something to keep in mind.

 The only gripe I have is the price—it’s a tad expensive for a grip that features a relatively small battery.
 It’s not so expensive that it’ll scare you away, but at $60, it’s not a tiny investment.